adjohnston85/Lamia/snakemake/README.md

    mamba activate majel
    ```

-   Alternatively, install the majel environment (snakemake/workflow/envs/majel.yaml) on your own Mambaforge install.
+**Note**: Snakemake will automatically manage the creation of Conda environments and execution of rules.
+However, if modifications need be made to the Conda environments, `conda_prefix` will need to be changed.
+You can also use your own Mamba install and skip this step.
+In which case, use `snakemake/workflow/envs/majel.yaml` to install the Majel environment on your Mamba install.

-3. Copy the snakemake directory into your own project folder (or clone Majel from the BitBucket repository).
+3. **Copy the snakemake directory into your own project folder (or clone Majel from the BitBucket repository)**.

-4. Navigate to the `snakemake/workflow` directory and execute the following command:
+4. **Navigate to the `snakemake/workflow` directory and execute the following command**:

    ```bash
    snakemake --use-conda [--profile <string>] [--cores <integer>] [--dryrun] [--touch] [<other snakemake options>]